In search of higher Bochner theorem: Introduction

 \subsection{On the classical problem}

 In 1929 S.~Bochner published a short paper \cite{Bo} dealing with orthogonal polynomials and Sturm-Liouville problem.\footnote {Salomon Bochner made substantial contributions to harmonic analysis, probability theory, differential geometry as well as history of mathematics.
 Several notions and results such as the Bochner integral, Bochner theorem on Fourier transforms, Bochner-Riesz means, Bochner-Martinelli formula bear at present his name.
 His mathematical production consists of 6 books on various subjects including history of mathematics and about 140 research papers.
 Among these papers 32 were published in Proc.
 Nat.
 Acad.
 USA, 46 in Annals of Mathematics, 3 in Acta Math., and 4 in Duke Math.
-J. He belonged to a sizeable group of European mathematicians of Jewish origin who moved to US before or during the WWII and contributed to an enormous development of mathematics in their new motherland.} Although after writing \cite {Bo}, he left this area for good, his importance for the theory of orthogonal polynomials is difficult to overestimate; at the moment \cite {Bo} has been cited 453 times.
+J. He belonged to a sizeable group of European mathematicians of Jewish origin who moved to US before or during the WWII and contributed to an enormous development of mathematics in their new motherland.} Although after writing \cite {Bo}, he left this area for good, his importance for the theory of orthogonal polynomials is difficult to overestimate; at the moment \cite {Bo} has been cited 453 times.\footnote{As was pointed out by an anonymous referee the main result of \cite{Bo} is essentially contained in an earlier paper \cite{Ro} with a very fuzzy title.}

 Namely, the following classification problem was formulated by S.~Bochner for differential operators of order $2$, and by H.~L.~Krall for differential operators of general order.

 \begin{PROB}[\cite{Bo, Kr_{21}}] Describe all linear differential operators with polynomial coefficients of the form: